nprapps/dailygraphics/README.md

 * Selenium is included in our `requirements.txt`.

-* To use `chrome webdriver`, download and unzip the corresponding version for your platform and put it somewhere on the `$PATH` so that selenium can find it.
+* To use [chrome webdriver](https://sites.google.com/a/chromium.org/chromedriver/downloads), download and unzip the corresponding version for your platform and put it somewhere on the `$PATH` so that selenium can find it.
 (You could include the path to the binary on the webdriver call but let's stick to only one approach.)

 As an alternative to `chrome-webdriver`, you can use [phantomjs](http://phantomjs.org/).
 However, we have found that the browser logging granularity is a bit worse.
 To install phantomjs: